thegboat/sc_county_map/README.md

  **clickable** defaults to 'members'

-any group or groups separated by commas is valid.
-Use a '!' for group negation (i.e. '!members' would be not in members group).
-Use 'all' to denote just that.
+Any group or groups separated by commas is valid.
+Use 'all' to make all groups clickable.

 Color Options
 -